Criminal Law A

 Times Higher Education Ranking 2022

-On completion of this course, the student should be able to
+On completion of this subject, the student should be able to

 - Explain and apply general principles of criminal responsibility